 These numbers are significant.
-NHTSA states that a central justification for rolling back the augural standards to the Final Rule standards is that the additional \$1,083 in compliance costs that will be incurred for the fleet to meet the augural CAFE standards is too much.206 But the off-cycle credits account for \$729 of the agencies' total projected compliance costs.
+NHTSA states that a central justification for rolling back the augural standards to the Final Rule standards is that the additional \$1,083 in compliance costs that will be incurred for the fleet to meet the augural CAFE standards is too much.
+But the off-cycle credits account for \$729 of the agencies' total projected compliance costs.
 The agencies cannot plausibly justify the rollback by arguing that the additional \$1,083 they project consumers will incur in vehicle costs from the augural standards drive total vehicle prices too high when the agencies' own analysis shows that their unreasonable and arbitrary off-cycle costs account for fully \$729 of their projected total vehicle prices.
 In other words, the agencies cannot categorically argue that an increase in price is too much without a corresponding (and accurate) assessment of total price.
 And in the Final Rule, their projections of total price are fundamentally flawed and arbitrary, in part because of the agencies' arbitrary estimate for off-cycle costs.
-The agencies' justification for the Final Rule is arbitrary and unlawful.
+The agencies' unreasonable off-cycle cost estimates thus demonstrate that the agencies' justification for the Final Rule is arbitrary and unlawful.